AdrienSourdilleTIL/AdrienSourdilleTIL/README.md

 ## Bio 👋

-As a binational French and Canadian data consultant, I combine technical expertise and business intelligence.
-I have a Master's degree in Geographic Data Science and a Bachelors degree in management from the London School of Economics.
-I am passionate about the energy sector and am dedicated to using data insights to drive the energy transition.
-Currently, I am honing my skills at The Information Lab, where I am undergoing training on Tableau and Alteryx.
-I am perfecting my skills in data analysis, data visualization, and project management, and have a proven track record of utilizing data and analytics to solve complex business challenges and drive meaningful business outcomes.
+Hy there!
+My name is Adrien, I am a binational French-Canadian analytics engineer with a unique blend of technical expertise that allow me to own each part of a data project from data ingestion to data visualisation.

+I'm passionate about leveraging data insights to drive the energy transition and support sustainable development through data-driven decisions.
+I have a proven track record in designing ETL pipelines, automating workflows, and delivering actionable analytics to solve complex business challenges.

+After obtaining a Master’s in Geographic Data Science from the London School of Economics, I joined the Information Lab UK in 2022.
+After an intensive 4 month training course, I applied my Tableau and Alteryx expertise on high-impact projects during a 12-month placement at BAE Systems, a leading defense and aeronautics company.
+I then bridged the gap between data analysis and data engineering during a 7-month placement at Prêt A Manger, where I used Snowflake to design and maintain efficient ETL pipelines, optimize the data warehouse, and improve reporting accuracy and speed for stakeholders.

+In my free time, I love to travel, train Jiu Jitsu, and play football.
+I'm eager to keep developing my skills and I am confident in my ability to turn data into actionable insights.

 If you want to learn more, visit my website: https://adriensourdilletil.github.io/AdrienSourdille-Portfolio/